-DD-WRT router firmware distinguishes itself in many way but one of the most useful is the simple setup of Wireless Modes within its interface.
+DD-WRT router firmware distinguishes itself from default firmware in many ways but one of the most useful is the simple setup of Wireless Modes within its interface.
 Many consumers and network administrators turn to DD-WRT when seeking for the optimal choice in setting up a Client Bridge.
 Once they go DD-WRT, they never seem to go back due to the simplicity, customization possibilities, and the ease of the setup process.

 AP (Access Point) – The standard wireless mode for most routers in DD-WRT.